 The goal of the Standing Committee on ICANN Budget and Operations is to coordinate and facilitate dialogue to fully understand ICANN's strategic and operational planning and budgetary processes in preparation for the annual budgetary comments cycle as it relates to the GNSO Council’s remit.

 The Committee is expected to develop and provide recommendations to the GNSO Council concerning positions to take and input to be provided to relevant public comment forums.
 GNSO SG/Cs may be invited to contribute to or support the position or input of the GNSO Council as recommended by the Standing Committee.
-Membership of the Committee is open only to GNSO Council members as elected by their respective Stakeholder Group or Constituency.
+Membership of the Committee is open only to GNSO Council members as elected by their respective Stakeholder Group or Constituency, although the participation of observers with relevant expertise (who may not be Council members) may be welcomed.
+Any formal decisions, however, are expected to be taken by the members of the Standing Committee.

 Chair, Members and Support

 Members of the Standing Committee will be comprised of volunteers from the GNSO Council and the nomination of the chair will be determined by said committee.
 Members will be listed on the community wiki.
 Stakeholder Group and Constituency members that are interested to follow the deliberations are encouraged to sign up as observers.
-The Standing Committee may decide to invite the input from observers as deemed appropriate.
+The Standing Committee may decide to invite the input from observers as deemed appropriate (e.g. participate in mailing list discussions and/or calls), but formal decisions will only be taken by Council members assigned to the committee (see below).

 Membership to the Standing Committee is based on a Council member’s term.
 Constitution of the Committee will be reviewed at each AGM (Annual General Meeting) as Council member terms expire and new members are elected by their respective groups.
 The Standing Committee may decide to solicit additional volunteers throughout the year as needed.